 End-to-End hikes are popular on the Maitland Trail also – hundreds have earned their ‘Official End-to-End’ badge.
 The Camino Maitland hike is the largest group End-to-End in the MTA history.
 The first Camino Maitland took place on the weekend of June 22-23, 2013.
 From 2014-2019, the hike was held in September and brought hundreds of hikers from all over Ontario and beyond.

 The MTA detailed Trail Guide provides a great resource for hikers – its first edition, celebrated the 25th anniversary of the trail and it was released in July 2000.

 The second edition of the Trail Guide was released in 2007 with the added clarity of GPS data.
 A committee carefully reviewed the trial and the first edition, creating a new and improved trail guide.
 The Ontario Trillium Foundation was a key funder and the County of Huron Planning and Development GIS staff made the maps.
-The third edition will be a special 40th Anniversary Edition to be released in early 2015.
+The third edition was released in 2015.

 The MTA is also involved in maintaining other local trails, in addition to the main Maitland Trail.
 These include: The Maitland Woods in Goderich; the Goderich to Auburn Rail Trail (GART); the Millennium Trial in Goderich; the Sifto Loop and the Old Menesetung Trail (located at the north end of the Menesetung Bridge) – over 80 kms in trails in total!